AVA offers a range of free online training tools and can also develop e-learning to meet your specific needs.

-If you would like to talk to us about developing elearning as a stand alone tool or as part of a blended learning package, please complete our training enquiry form.
+Our e-learning courses are £15 per course for individuals, or if you are an organisation interested in purchasing bulk log-ins or would like to talk to us about developing e-learning as a stand alone tool or as part of a blended learning package, please email email@example.com.

 In February 2014, the National Institute for Health and Clinical Excellence (NICE) issued guidance on domestic violence making recommendations for how health and social professionals could improve how they respond to domestic violence.
 This e-learning programme will enable you to meet levels 1 and 2 of the NICE guidance and is applicable to all health and social care professionals.

-This course is aimed at health and social care practitioners and has been developed alongside a toolkit.
+This course is aimed at health and social care practitioners and has been developed alongside a toolkit which you can download here.
 You will find links to the toolkit throughout the course.

 - You will begin to explore how the three issues interlink and consider the basic principles of working with victims of domestic and sexual violence who are also affected by substance use problems and/or mental distress.

 - You will learn about the most common responses to traumatic experiences such as domestic and sexual violence, and consider the different ways in which survivors use prescribed medication, alcohol and illicit drugs and way of coping with trauma and the subsequent responses.

 - You will learn how to appropriately ask about, and respond to disclosures of, domestic and sexual violence, substance use and mental distress.

 - You will have an overview of survivors most common needs, some of which relate to the way in which services provide interventions rather than the type of intervention itself.